-The Contractor will complete all work on the project prior to the field work completion requirement.
-If the Contractor does not complete all work by the field work completion requirement, the Department will assess liquidated damages in accordance with Section 8.8.
-The Department will assess liquidated damages for each working day the work (project) is late until the Contractor completes all field work.
+The Contractor will substantially complete the project prior to the substantial completion requirement.
+If the Contractor does not complete the work by the substantial completion requirement, the Department will assess liquidated damages in accordance with Section 8.8 Table A. The Department will assess liquidated damages for each working day the work (project) is late until the Contractor substantially completes the work.